Table of Contents

 - Paravertebral abscess

 - Neurogenic tumor

 Clinical Presentation of a Mediastinal Mass

-Mediastinal masses typically present with non-specific constitutional symptoms such as fever, fatigue, and malaise.
-Mood changes are also common in thyroid tumors and in cardiac tumors.
-Chest pain and dyspnea have been also reported.
+Mediastinal masses typically present with non-specific constitutional symptoms such as fever, fatigue and malaise.
+Mood changes are also common in thyroid tumors and cardiac tumors.
+Chest pain and dyspnea have also been reported.

 The invasion of adjacent structures within the pleural cavities or a nervous plexus can give more information about the location of the tumor.

 Imaging Modalities for the Diagnostic Workup of a Mediastinal Mass

 A mediastinal mass is usually first seen on a conventional radiography.
 However, the radiological features of a mediastinal mass on a conventional chest x-ray are usually not specific enough to point towards a diagnosis.
 Therefore, a follow-up computed tomography (CT) scan and magnetic resonance imaging (MRI) should be performed to better visualize and characterize the mass.